-Cost Accommodation / meals *Course fee £TBC Due to the Covid-19 pandemic this course will be delivered in a virtual format.
+Cost *Course fee £200 Due to the ongoing Covid-19 pandemic this course will once again be delivered in a virtual format.

 *The course fee is subsidised by Wellcome Genome Campus Advanced Courses and Scientific Conferences and applies to non-commercial applicants.
 Please contact us for the commercial fee.